Home » Blogs » In the Wild » 13 Tips for Archery Deer Hunting During the Rut

 The tips should help you make the most of your deer hunting adventure during the rutting time with your bow.

-1. Stay on Stand.
+1. Stay on the stand.
 As difficult as it may be, this is the time of year for sitting on the stand or being in a blind all day, or at least for as long as you can.
 That’s because bucks could be moving at any time chasing does, sparring with other bucks or being bumped by farmers harvesting their crops or even by hunters on neighboring properties.
 Bring a bottle of water, lunch and snacks and then sit as comfortably as possible and wait.
 Bring your iPhone or Android device with the sound off to periodically look through it, take some cool nature pics with it and let your family and friends know that you are deer hunting on social media sites with it.
-Oh, and absolutely do not forget your fall-arrest system and haul line if you’re hunting from an elevated position – a tree stand.
+Oh, and absolutely do not forget your fall-arrest system with a life line and haul line if you’re hunting from an elevated position – a tree stand.
 Make sure you have a comfortable stand setup — one that you can sit or stand on for those long days.
 A seat cushion for the backside is strongly recommended as well.

-3. Make Noise: Rattle!
+3. Make noise: rattle!
 Bucks clanking and grinding antlers fight for dominance.
 They know what that sound means.
 Bring your rattling antlers and let them know there is a new buck in the area!
 Real antlers work best (be careful and cut the brow tines off), but artificial ones will do the job, too.
 Start rattling softly.
 Some bucks come fast to the sound of rattling antlers while other bucks may take their time on the approach.
 A few tine clicks could bring in that buck standing about 50 yards away instead of spooking him.
 As the rut progresses, become more aggressive.
 Slam those antlers together, work them hard and then pull them apart quickly.
 This is not fast, empty rattling but choppy bursts of energy.
 Additionally, try to thrash your antlers on small trees and shrubs to sound like the real deal.
 Mix in a few grunt calls, snort wheezes, or estrus bleats for some additional vocalizations.
 The bulk of deer responses to rattling usually are in the first couple hours of daylight.
 That is the absolute best time to rattle.

-4. Control Abnormal Sounds.
+4. Control abnormal sounds.
 This may go without saying but you have very little room for error this time of year.
 Slamming truck doors, clanging objects on your stand, opening packages of food (this one usually is a struggle for all deer hunters) can all alert deer to your presence.
 Take the most efficient path to your treestand or ground blind so as not to bump any deer.
 Be especially cautious with sound once at your treestand.
 The metal of the stand often scratches the side of the tree as you climb.
 Lubricate any squeaky parts with silicone, if possible, and utilize carpet or moleskin to help muffle sounds.
 Some deer hunters go as far as carrying and utilizing a small fox squirrel shaker call to cover any startling noises they happen to make.

-5. Play that Wind.
+5. Play that wind.
 Always critical!
 You cannot harvest a deer if they smell you long before you see them.
 Check what the wind direction will be on the day you plan to hunt and then choose a stand or blind location that will allow you to hunt without having your human scent blow into an area deer will likely to show up or be present.
 Take a small powder bottle on your deer hunting outing to occasionally check the wind from your stand or blind.
 A baggie full of cattail or milkweed seeds also serves the same purpose of providing the hunter with a pinch of wind direction now and then when some of the seeds are tossed in the air.
 Make certain you are downwind of any main deer trails, too.
 If you’re calling or rattling, be able to watch your downwind side as bucks may sneak in from that direction to find you.

-6. Scents.
+6. Utilize scents.
 Deer are worried the last doe in heat was found yesterday.
 Fresh doe scent will get the attention of most bucks.
 Use a fresh, quality doe estrus scent to fool a buck’s nose.
 Synthetic pre-orbital gland scents can also be effective.
 Pairing buck and estrus lures at ground level with a pre-orbital gland lure applied to an overhead branch can work well to pique the curiosity of most bucks in the area.
 Used in combination with scents or lures, creating mock scrapes are also a way to make a mature buck think there is a new guy in town and potentially get him to be a little more active during daylight hours.
 Using a scent drag is an effective way during the rut to attract deer, as well.
 Go with a double drag system employing doe estrous on one wick and buck urine on the other wick.
 This scenario paints the picture of an aggressive buck trailing a hot doe, but more importantly of an unknown buck pursuing a hot doe.
-Keep in mind If you harvest a buck, you should save the tarsal glands and add those to your hunting arsenal.
+Keep in mind if you harvest a buck, you should save the tarsal glands and add those to your hunting arsenal.

-8. Dress for Success.
+8. Dress for success.
 It is hard to “stay on stand” all day if you are shivering cold.
 Layer your clothing with multiple, proper loose-fitting garments.
 Avoid cotton products against your skin as it retains moisture and makes you colder faster.
 Synthetics such as soft fleece along with a layer of wool can really help transfer moisture away from your skin keeping you warm and dry.
 Have a good pair of well-insulated, waterproof rubber boots.
 Wear a stocking cap or face covering.
 Fingerless tactical gloves that have grip on the palms are excellent to wear for bowhunting.
 Put on the tactical gloves and then put your hands inside of over-sized mittens for warmth.
 Take insulated coveralls with you to the stand.
 It is amazing how chilly 45 degrees can feel with a slight breeze blowing all morning!
 Regarding camouflage clothing, patterns are important, but the main priority is to break up your shape to blend in with your surroundings.
 You typically want a good contrast in your camouflage.
 You should also try to pick a pattern that will match the environment that you mainly hunt.

-9. Be Vocal, But Don’t Over Do It.
+9. Be vocal, but don’t overdo it.
 It is sometimes advantageous to be vocal when archery deer hunting.
 You need to make the right call though.
 Work in some assertive grunts near or during the peak of the rut, however, use your grunt tube sparingly.
 Deer hunters often will call too much.
 Simple, short contact grunts can be used when you see a buck and need to get his attention.
 Longer, more aggressive grunts work best for picking a fight.
 Blind calling with tending grunts and bleats can work, too.
 One more thing: Don’t overlook using doe-type calls like doe bleats or doe estrus bleats.

-10. Decoys.
+10. Use decoys.
 Using a deer decoy when deer hunting can attract deer, help set up a shot, make calls and scents more effective and add another dimension of excitement.
 When is the best time to use deer decoys for deer hunting?
 The answer: Pre-rut and rut periods when bucks are on the move, fighting with each other, rounding up does and establishing their turf.
 In Nebraska, that usually means during the archery season up until the start of the firearm season.
 Of all the information presented on using deer decoys, the most important one involves removing as much human odor as possible.
 Store a deer decoy in a large sealed bag or tub.
 Set it up using latex gloves.
 Spray the decoy frequently with odor-eliminating products.
 Safety is also an important consideration when using a deer decoy.
 If you plan to use one during the firearm deer hunting season, wrap some blaze orange around it when carrying it to and from the field.
 Most hunters use deer decoys only during the archery deer hunting season.
 Why?
 Deer decoys have become so realistic that even with binoculars it’s too easy to convince ourselves they are the real thing from much distance.

 12. Find the travel routes, pinch points and bedding areas.
 Closely monitor travel routes or corridors that squeeze deer within range of your stand or blind.
 These are openings for deer to travel past or through difficult or challenging terrain.
 An expanse of woodlands that narrows to a strip between fields would be a good example.
 The more trails that neck down through a pinch point or funnel in the landscape, the better.
 It is also important to know where deer are bedding and the primary trail or trails they use going to and from that location.
+Also, with warm, dry conditions, you might consider setting up along well-used deer trails leading to watering holes, ponds or creeks.

 13. Share what you know!
 Share the experience of archery or crossbow deer hunting in Nebraska with a newcomer.
 As a seasoned hunter, it’s more fun to convey what you know and be a hunting coach or mentor for someone new anyway, isn’t it?